box/developer.box.com/content/guides/embed/ui-elements/design-system-tokens.md

 # Design system tokens

-This table shows all the design tokens you can use theming and styling purposes.
+This table shows all the design tokens you can use for [theming and styling][ts] purposes.
 Provided examples and descriptions give clarity and guidance for implementation.

 <!--alex ignore -->